jvorhauer/spikes/README.md

 That is the real reason for choosing this rather exotic setup.
 But after a while I really love Event Sourcing!!
 It's unbeatable for growing a backend service.
 It's unbeatable for separating concerns and as a basis for growth.

 Only thing I haven't figured out yet is scalability: I don't see how I can combine the advantages of ES with clustering.
 Clustering is a great method to guarantee uptime, for instance when a Kubernetes pod with one of the nodes of the app cluster goes down unexpectedly.
 Rolling updates is possible with one node, so that's covered by k8s.

+## (Still) ToDo

+1. The Query/Read model side **MUST** be segregated from the Command/Event handler!!
+2. Notes
+3. External QA and Performance tests